-Allison Bell, the Tasmanian-born, internationally acclaimed soprano, will be in residence at Detached Cultural Organisation, The Old Mercury Building, Macquarie St, Hobart, from April 2019, for 12 months.
+Allison Bell, the Tasmanian-born, internationally acclaimed soprano, is currently in residence at Detached Cultural Organisation, in The Old Mercury Building.

 Allison is a leading performer of 20th and 21st century operatic, orchestral and chamber vocal music.
 She has given world premieres of works by composers including Peter Eötvös, Unsuk Chin, Sir John Tavener, Gerald Barry and Brett Dean, and is a champion of new music and innovative, interdisciplinary concert programming.
 She has collaborated with artists as diverse as the Quay Brothers, Simon Callow, Anna Chancellor, Dominic West, Chulpan Khamatova, Rufus Norris, Silvio Pucarete, Zenaida Yanowsky and Scottish Ballet.

 Allison gained international renown for her performance in the world premiere of Peter Eötvös’ opera, Love and Other Demons - based on the novel by Gabriel Garcia Marquez - at Glyndebourne under Vladimir Jurowski.
 This began a close artistic collaborative partnership with Jurowski, which over the past decade has seen performances in London, Paris, Berlin and Moscow of works from Shostakovich to Gerard Grisey.